 SA = Address of the sector to be verified (in autoselect mode) or erased.
-Address bits A15-A12 uniquely select any sector.
+Address bits A16-A14 uniquely select any sector.

 - 1. See Table 1 for description of bus operations. - 2.
 All values are in hexadecimal. - 3.
-Except when reading array or autoselect data, all bus cycles are write operations. - Data bits DQ15-DQ8 are don't cares for unlock and command cycles. - No unlock or command cycles required when reading array data - The Reset command is required to return to reading array data when device is in the autoselect mode, or if DQ5 goes high (while the device is providing status data).
+Except when reading array or autoselect data, all command bus cycles are write operations. - 4.
+No unlock or command cycles required when reading array data. - 5.
+The Reset command is required to return to reading array data when device is in the autoselect mode, or if DQ5 goes high (while the device is providing status data). - 6.
+The device accepts the three-cycle reset command sequence for backward compatibility.

 - 7. The fourth cycle of the autoselect command sequence is a read operation. - The data is 00h for an unprotected sector and 01h for a protected sector.
-See "Autoselect Command Sequence" for more information. - The system may read and program in non-erasing sectors, or enter the autoselect mode, when in the Erase Suspend mode.
+See "Autoselect Command Sequence" for more information. - The system may read in non-erasing sectors, or enter the autoselect mode, when in the Erase Suspend mode.
 The Erase Suspend command is valid only during a sector erase operation. - 10.
 The Erase Resume command is valid only during the Erase Suspend mode.